32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 Also, doing the manual work was a pain, so I looked for an automation tool, but there weren't any.
 So I started making it myself.

 In November 2021, I successfully converted the first sample.
 In January 2022, I successfully converted the second.
-The display tests in the execution environment also passed, so I was convinced that this method would work.
+The display tests in the execution environment also passed, so I was confident that this method would work.
-In the end, I think the reason I've been able to continue developing BCH+ for eight years is because I was able to resolve this sense of discomfort.
+In the end, I think the reason I've been able to continue developing BCH+ for eight years is because I wanted to eliminate this sense of incongruity.
-It was a way to resolve my own indigestion.
-And then, before I knew it, the AI ​​had caught up with me and surpassed me.
+And before I knew it, the AI ​​had caught up with me and surpassed me.
 Please laugh. :)

 ※I've been working as a baker since October 2017, and instead of sitting in front of my laptop for eight hours a day, I spend eight hours a day baking bread in front of the oven.
 I developed it in an environment where I could code for just one or two hours a day.